Updates and resources to help your land trust navigate changes and adapt to new future processes.

 Directs the Office of Management and Budget and the Office of Personnel Management to coordinate with all federal agencies to terminate all DEI programs in federal agencies, including equity related grants and equity action plans.

 Gives the secretaries of Interior and Agriculture 30 days to work through the Bureau of Land Management and the U.S. Forest Service to issue new or updated guidance regarding tools to increase timber production and decrease timber supply uncertainty.
-It directs the secretaries of the Interior and Commerce to work through the U.S. Fish and Wildlife Service and the assistant administrator for fisheries to complete a strategy in 60 days to speed the approval of forestry projects under section 7 of the Endangered Species Act and to examine existing authorities to delegate section 7 consultation of the ESA to other agencies.
+It directs the secretaries of the Interior and Commerce departments to work through the U.S. Fish and Wildlife Service and the assistant administrator for fisheries to complete a strategy in 60 days to speed the approval of forestry projects under section 7 of the Endangered Species Act and to examine existing authorities to delegate section 7 consultation of the ESA to other agencies.
 It directs all relevant agencies to eliminate, to the maximum extent permissible by law, all undue delays to timber production.

 Rescinds 14 of President Biden’s executive orders relating to climate change and environmental justice, including EO 14008, "Tackling the Climate Crisis at Home and Abroad,” which contained a commitment to conserve 30% of America’s lands and waters by 2030, also known as “30x30."

-Item 1 of 2
+Item 1 of 6

 The Impacts of the Recent Executive Orders on Nonprofits